yiisoft/yii2-redis/docs/guide/topics-cache.md

 ];
 ```

-If you only use the redis cache, you can also configure the parameters of the connection within the
+If you use redis only as a cache, you can also configure the parameters of the connection within the
 cache component (no connection application component needs to be configured in this case):

 ```php